linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 3) An unexpected slowdown in U.S. economic growth or an increase in interest rates could impact demand and pricing for PVC and other construction materials.

-So while Westlake appears well-positioned to benefit from the favorable supply/demand fundamentals in late 2004, the inherent cyclicality and volatility of the commodity chemicals industry remains an ongoing risk.
+So while Westlake appears well-positioned to benefit from the favorable supply/demand fundamentals in late 2004, the inherent [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] and volatility of the commodity chemicals industry remains an ongoing risk.
 Westlake's strong performance in the current up-cycle could prove temporary if conditions were to deteriorate.
 Management will need to carefully consider the timing and magnitude of any capacity investments to avoid contributing to future oversupply.

 ---